-As we power through the holidays, it’s easy to get caught up in the hustle and bustle.
-But before we enter the new year, it’s important to reflect upon our successes and make plans to achieve bigger and better goals.
 If you own or manage a lake or pond, your goals may include improving aesthetics, enhancing water quality and strengthening the health of your aquatic ecosystem.
-While many of the strategies used to achieve these goals are implemented in the spring and summer, it’s never too early to get started.
-In fact, one beneficial and often overlooked tool is lake mapping—and now is the perfect time of year to utilize it!
+While many of the strategies used to achieve these goals are implemented in the spring and summer, it’s never the wrong time to get started.
+In fact, one beneficial and often overlooked tool is lake mapping—and now is a great time of year to utilize it!

 What is lake mapping?

 Lake mapping, or bathymetry, involves the measurements of water depth, volume and amount of collected sediment on the bottom of a waterbody.
 These parameters can reveal quite a lot about what’s happening between the bottom of a lake or pond and the surface, and help waterbody managers and owners make important short- and long-term decisions about the future of a waterbody.
 The equipment required to perform a bathymetric study includes a hydro-acoustic transducer, GPS receiver and a software platform to union the water depth and location data.

 Surveys should be conducted every two to three years and survey the entire waterbody, with extra-time spent documenting the inlet and any areas of concern.
 Similar to the way regular water quality monitoring can indicate impairment of a waterbody, regular bathymetric studies can provide an early-warning alert to changes on the waterbody’s bottom, out of sight.